Vegan Intuitive Eating: Can They Coexist?

 Rejecting the diet mentality means letting go of food rules related to loosing weight as the primary focus.

-Since ethical veganism does not focus on these kind of food rules, veganism theoretically shouldn’t get in the way of rejecting the diet mentality.
-However, there is a lot of “diet talk” in the plant based space.
+Since – the core of the ethical vegan philosophy does not focus on these kind of food rules, veganism theoretically shouldn’t get in the way of rejecting the diet mentality.

-Finally, some vegans (and non vegans as well of course) may have an underlying eating disorder that can make it hard to reject the diet mentality (this is not unique to vegans though).
+Finally, some vegans (and non vegans as well -of course) may have an underlying eating disorder that can make it hard to reject the diet mentality (this is not unique to vegans though).

 Those individuals should seek help from a doctor, licensed therapist, and Dietitian well versed in eating disorders.